JorySchossau/SWCassessment/post-assessment.md

 #### Shell
 * Didn't teach this material
 * Taught some of the intended material
-* Taught all indtended material
+* Taught all intended material

 #### Python
 * Didn't teach this material